Our guide to credit card statements

 Balance in full.
 Paying this off will clear what you owe so you generally won’t face any interest charges at all.
 It’s the most effective way to use a credit card

 Minimum monthly repayment.
 This is the amount you must pay by the given date to avoid being charged a penalty fee.
-If you only make the minimum monthly payment and you still have a balance on your card you’ll start to accrue interest on the outstanding debt
+If you only make the minimum monthly payment and you still have a balance on your card you’ll start to accrue interest on the outstanding debt.
+It’s a good idea to aim to pay more than the minimum monthly payment whenever you can

 Can I pay more than my credit card statement balance?

-How do I dispute charges on my credit card statement?
+How do I dispute charges on my statement?

 If you believe you’ve been wrongly or unfairly charged on your credit card, contact your provider to explain why.
 If you can’t resolve the issue your provider should explain how you can raise a dispute.
 Typically this will involve getting in touch online, over the phone or in writing to formally lodge the complaint.